Look on My Works, Ye Mighty, and Despair!

-Directly references in Watchmen by the character Ozymandias.
-Being an extremely powerful and clever many, he’s completely aware of the unfortunate connotations of his name and demeanor, but is trying to reclaim the title.
+- Directly referenced in Watchmen by the character Ozymandias.
+Being an extremely powerful and clever man, he’s completely aware of the unfortunate connotations of his name and demeanor, but is trying to reclaim the title.
 However, it’s up for reader interpretation whether or not he succeeds.
-On one hand, he might have saved all of humanity, though at the cost of everyone in New York.
+On one hand, he might have saved all of humanity, though at the cost of half the population of New York.
 On the other hand, the truth may get out, showing Ozymandias’s hubris and the inevitability of nuclear destruction.

 Films — Live-Action

-In Jingo, the only significant monumental remnant of Tacticus's campaign in Klatch is a single sandalled foot on a pedestal.
-The quote is a lot more interesting when translated, being both a boast and a threat at once:
+- In Jingo, the only significant monumental remnant of Tacticus's campaign in Klatch is a single sandalled foot on a pedestal.
+The quote is a lot more interesting when translated, being both a boast and a threat at once note :

 I can see your house from up here.

-In Small Gods, Om, an once-powerful god now stuck in the form of a tortoise is very uncomfortable when he sees an abandoned temple in the middle of the desert.
+- In Small Gods, Om, a once-powerful god now stuck in the form of a tortoise, is very uncomfortable when he sees an abandoned temple in the middle of the desert.